Esri/collector-tools/README.md

 ## What's here

- * [CollectorUtils](CollectorUtils) - A Toolbox and set of python scripts for collector related tasks and workflows
+ * [CollectorUtils](CollectorUtils) - toolboxes for ArcMap and ArcGIS Pro for collector related tasks and workflows

 ## Resources